-Starting June 30th, CMS will require that all ACA platforms prevent multiple people from logging into the same account, or using multiple accounts with the same FFM ID.
+Starting June 30th, 2021, CMS requires that all ACA platforms prevent multiple people from logging into the same account, or using multiple accounts with the same FFM ID.

 This is based on the existing rule that anyone submitting or servicing applications needs their own HealthSherpa account, FFM ID, NPN, and licensure (Section 4c of your Agent Broker General Agreement with CMS).

 The reason for this change is to ensure that anyone who is accessing an application is a licensed agent.
 It will also provide HealthSherpa & CMS the ability to trace which person made any given change to an application, which helps with compliance and auditing for any consumer-protection inquiries that may arise.

 This means everyone needs their own account, and their own FFM ID.